utiasDSL/util-uwb-dataset/index.md

 To simulate more realistic and challenging conditions, we collected sensor data in a variety of cluttered environments with static and dynamic obstacles in constellation 4.
 One challenging NLOS condition induced by three wooden obstacle and one metal obstacle is demonstrated above (right).

-We summarize the UWB TDOA measurements d23 in different LOS/NLOS scenarios as follows.
+We summarize the UWB TDOA measurements d_23 in different LOS/NLOS scenarios as follows.
 The quadrotor was commanded to execute the same and repeated circle trajectory.
-We can observe in Figure 13b-d that static obstacles induce consistent influence to the UWB measurements.
+We can observe in the following figure b-d that static obstacles induce consistent influence to the UWB measurements.
 Also, UWB measurements can be completely blocked due to severe NLOS conditions.
 <img src="files/images/flight-meas-comp.png" alt="" width="800">